-From May to October, the only access to the parking area will be by shuttle bus from Glenwood Springs, or by bicycle on the path.
-(It’s worth noting that bike riders will still have to reserve access to the lake.)
+From May to October, the only access to the parking area will be by shuttle bus from Glenwood Springs or by bicycle on the path.
+And even bike riders will have to reserve access to the lake.
 The parking lot will be open in the winter, but permits will still be required to access the lake trail.

-The new reservation and shuttle system, similar to others at popular natural attractions in the United States, is the culmination of a years-long effort to study the human impact on Hanging Lake, and create a management plan that reduces it.
+Like others at popular natural attractions in the United States, the new reservation and shuttle system is the culmination of a years-long effort to study the human impact on Hanging Lake and create a management plan that reduces it.

 White River National Forest officials say as many as 1,200 people visited the lake on busy summer days last year.

 The result was an over-abundance of trash and an under-abundance of parking.